PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to students who have completed the M3 Core Clerkship in Surgery.

 Total hours/week: 40

-After obtaining a valid ID, students should report to the Surgical Intensive Care Unit on the 3rd floor, East side and report at 7:00 AM to the Surgical Critical Care fellow.
-The SICU Director/ Division Chair (Dr. Alex Sauper, firstname.lastname@example.org, 312-864-3130), Fellowship Program Director (Dr.K.
-Sriram) or Dr. Phyllis Napoles (SICU attending) will later meet with the student for further orientation.
+After obtaining a valid ID, students should report to the Surgical Critical Care Fellow at the Surgical Critical Care Unit on the 3rd floor, East side.
+The SICU Director/ Division Chair (Dr. Alex Sauper, email@example.com, 312-864-3130), Dr. Phyllis Napoles (SICU attending and Assistant Program Director) or Fellowship Program Director (Dr.K.
+Sriram) will later meet with the student for further orientation.
+ID badges will be issued by Marcia Smalley, Clerkship Coordinator.
+All students must attend Operating Room Orientation (held every Monday and Tuesday at 1:00 pm) before allowed to report to rotation.